hallard/LoRa-E5-Tiny/README.md

 I'm using mainly to flash custom firmware in it, and not using AT default firmware.

-> :warning: **These boards have not been received** so I can't confirm they works but I'm confident on this point
+> :warning: **These boards have been received** they works as expected (but stil not tried with cell coin powering)

+## Challenges

+With this consumption [issue](https://forum.rakwireless.com/t/rak3172-too-much-consumption-in-transmit-eu868/4781/5) discovered on LoRa-E5 boards (but also on RAK3172) I'm not condfdent it will be able to works on Cell Coin CR2450 battery even if I added 2 330uF capacitors on 3.3V rail.

 ## Features